-Fort Worth Parade of Lights (November 21, 2021)
+Fort Worth Parade of Lights (November 19, 2023)

-Modern Lights at The Modern Art Museum (November 27–January 17, 2022)
+Modern Lights at The Modern Art Museum (November 24, 2023–February 4, 2024)

-Gift of Lights at Texas Speed Motorway (November 26, 2020–January 3, 2021)
+Gift of Lights at Texas Speed Motorway (November 23, 2023–January 7, 2024)

 The Gift of Lights, takes over Texas Motor Speedway in late November.
 This massive Christmas light display features over three million LED lights.
 The drive-through lighting spectacular begins around Thanksgiving and lasts through early January.
 Visitors can purchase 3D glasses at the entrance to enhance their Gift of Lights experience.
-The Texas Motor Speedway hosts Santa's Village, covering 22,000 sq ft, where kids a chance to take a picture with Santa, interact with Olaf from "Frozen," ride a train, and make their own Christmas decorations.
+The Texas Motor Speedway hosts Santa's Village, covering 22,000 sq ft, where kids have a chance to take a picture with Santa, interact with Olaf from "Frozen," ride a train, and make their own Christmas decorations.

-Prairie Lights at Lynn Creek Park (November 25–December 31, 2021)
+Prairie Lights at Lynn Creek Park (November 23–December 31, 2023)

 Lynn Creek Park in Grand Prairie, Texas, boasts one of the world's largest light tunnels that can be explored by car.
 The Prairie Lights display is a two-mile drive-through, featuring over 4 million lights.
 Amazing arch displays line the road creating a dazzling experience.
-Prairie Lights also hosts a Christmas Village with food, warm drinks, gifts, and a lighted walk-through forest.
+Prairie Lights also hosts a Christmas Village with food, warm drinks, gifts, and a lit-up walk-through forest.